nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 > We aim on purpose to make minimal changes to reward scheme and software.
 We're just 'smooshing' together stuff we already debugged and know works.
 > -- Harry Halpin,  Nym CEO

-This page refer to the changes which are planned for Q3 and Q4 2023.
-As this is a transition period in the beginning (September 2023) the [Mix Nodes FAQ page](./mixnodes-faq.md) holds more answered to the current setup as project Smoosh refers to the eventual setup.
-As project Smoosh gets progressively implemented the answers on this page will become to be more relevant to the current state and eventually this FAQ page will become to be the main Mix Nodes FAQ page.
+This page refer to the changes which are planned to take place over Q3 and Q4 2023.
+As this is a transition period in the beginning (Q3 2023) the [Mix Nodes FAQ page](./mixnodes-faq.md) holds more answers to the current setup as project Smoosh refers to the eventual setup.
+As project Smoosh gets progressively implemented the answers on this page will become to be more relevant to the current state and eventually this FAQ page will be merged with the still relevant parts of the main Mix Nodes FAQ page.

 If any questions are not answered or it's not clear for you in which stage project Smoosh is right now, please reach out in Node Operators [Matrix room](https://matrix.to/#/#operators:nymtech.chat).